Department and Club Deposits

-- Checks are to be restrictively endorsed with your full Banner Fund/Org/Account/Program number (written on the back of each check) upon receipt.
+- Checks are to be restrictively endorsed with your full Index Code / Account Number (written on the back of each check) upon receipt.

 - Receipts are to be deposited intact to the Student Accounts Office.
 "Intact" means that all cash collected since the last deposit must be deposited and that no disbursements, IOUs or check cashing services can be made from these undeposited receipts.

 - All cash kept overnight in the department is to be safeguarded in a secure area.

 - The Student Accounts Office does have a depository box available for any department that needs to deposit funds (only checks, money orders, credit card payments) after normal business hours.
 The depository box is located in the Wintergreen Building to the left of the cashier's window.
 The depository box is limited to the hours that the Wintergreen Building is open to the public.
 Please note any deposits consisting of currency and coin must be deposited in person at the Student Accounts Office during normal office hours.